 The Division participates in a large multi-organ transplant program and has multiple services within both the University of Maryland Medical Center, the Baltimore VA Medical Center, and the R Adams Cowley Shock Trauma Center.

-The division also has several research centers including: The Baltimore Center for the study of Polycystic Kidney Disease, directed by Terry Watnick, MD, The Laboratory of Molecular Physiology, directed by Pedro Jose, MD, PhD, and the Early Renal Insufficiency and Safe Kidney Programs, directed by Jeffrey C. Fink, MD,MS. The Transplant Clinical Research Program, directed by Abdolreza Haririan, MD, MPH, in conjunction with the director of the Division of Transplantation, Jonathan Bromberg, MD, PhD, and the Renal Physiology Program, including Thomas Pallone, MD, Edward Weinman, MD, in conjunction with the Department of Physiology scientists, Paul Welling, MD, Mordecai Blaustein, MD, and James C. Wade, PhD.
+The division also has several research centers including: The Baltimore Center for the study of Polycystic Kidney Disease, directed by Terry Watnick, MD, the Early Renal Insufficiency and Safe Kidney Programs, directed by Jeffrey C. Fink, MD,MS. , he Transplant Clinical Research Program, directed by Abdolreza Haririan, MD, MPH, in conjunction with the director of the Division of Transplantation, Jonathan Bromberg, MD, PhD, and the Renal Physiology Program, including Thomas Pallone, MD, in conjunction with the Department of Physiology scientists, Paul Welling, MD, Mordecai Blaustein, MD, and James C. Wade, PhD.

-The division currently has 16 active RO1 and VA Merit Review grants and has site Pis for CRIC, ALTOLD, and the VA Nephron-D studies.
-There are also multiple RO1 funded ancillary studies and plans for submission for a T32 training grant in May of 2013.
+The Division currently has 16 active NIH RO1 and VA Merit Review grants and has site PIs for the CRIC, ALTOLD, and the VA Nephron-D studies.
+There are also multiple RO1 funded ancillary studies.